x-tabdeveloping/turftopic/docs/tutorials/ideologies.md

 ## Model Interpretation

 First, let us examine the highest and lowest ranking terms on each axis in order to gain an intuition for what the dimensions could be about.

+!!! tip
+    For a more detailed discussion, see the [Model Interpretation](../model_interpretation.md) page in the documentation.

 ```python
 model.print_topics(top_k=10)